WHAT IS Guernsey Green Finance?

 The impact investment movement offers a unique opportunity for the Channel Islands to be a global conduit for financing for good, showcasing how private investment can play a central role in solving the critical global issues and driving new business to the islands.

-Environmental & Social Impact Monitor (ESIM) is a not-for-profit accreditation service for island businesses, looking to contribute to Guernsey being recognised as a leading centre for green and sustainable business and finance.
+Environmental & Social Impact Monitor (ESIM) accreditation service for island businesses, looking to contribute to Guernsey being recognised as a leading centre for green and sustainable business and finance.
 It rates businesses on environmental and social commitments.

 Its products and services include: